An Italian contractor, Marco Zoccoli, has threatened to drag his country into a dispute with a Nigerian businessman, Sani Dangote.

 Mr Dangote, a relative of Africa’s richest man and billionaire Aliko Dangote, is the owner of Dansa Agro-allied Limited, MPS Nigeria Limited, and vice president of the Dangote group.

-In several letters to Nigerian authorities and court documents seen by PREMIUM TIMES, Mr Zoccoli accused Mr Dangote’s NPS of owing him N30 million.
+In several letters to Nigerian authorities and court documents seen by PREMIUM TIMES, Mr Zoccoli accused Mr Dangote’s MPS Limited of owing him N30 million.

-Mr Zoccoli, who was first introduced to PREMIUM TIMES by his wife, Ijeoma, spoke to this newspaper in an exclusive interview translated by the wife.
+Mr Zoccoli, who was first introduced to PREMIUM TIMES by his wife, Ijeoma, spoke to this newspaper in an exclusive interview.
+His wife acted as translator.

 According to his accounts, Mr Zoccoli joined Mr Dangote’s company after the Nigerian businessman expressed interest in working with him.

 “I was working in a company, Woodmill, when I met Alhaji Sani Dangote.
 He invited me over to his office in Lagos and we discussed the proposed contract.
 After we agreed on the terms of the contracts, I was made to move to Calabar.
 The contract was for three years, September 2014 to October 2017.

 “His company, MPS Limited, was involved in the production of timber and they were having issues because, in Calabar, you can only sell finished wooden products.
 So he approached me to help with the production of wooden doors for the Nigerian market.

 “I was supposed to be paid 4000 euros as salary per month, with an additional N200,000 for my local upkeep,” Mr Zoccoli said.

 He said Mr Dangote promised to match the salary in his previous employment with the one he was to be paid in the contract.
 According to Mr Zoccoli, the Nigerian businessman also promised to increase his salary over time.